 Submissions are accepted beginning in January each year.
-Submissions will open January 19, 2021, and the deadline for nominating books published in 2018 is April 15, 2019.
+Submissions will open January 19, 2021, and the deadline for nominating books published in 2018 was April 15, 2019.

 Publishers are invited to submit translated works of poetry or prose published in the previous calendar year.
 Hybrid works and drama are welcome, and may be submitted to either category as determined appropriate by the publisher.